onetocny/WhatSprintIsItCalendar/README.md

     ![Screenshot 2023-01-09 112259](https://user-images.githubusercontent.com/5574525/211287096-c36960c2-b108-41c2-b2e0-3cc1487af655.png)

 1. Once you have the calendar imported.
-You can overlay it other calendar.
+You can overlay it with other calendar.
 Select all calendar that you want to overlay.
 Then right click on them and select overlay.

     ![Screenshot 2023-01-09 112321](https://user-images.githubusercontent.com/5574525/211287299-209ac2fd-f4c8-49ac-9fe4-fe50bb1f385b.png)